lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 ## Sunflower's Yellow Rectangle

-The inattention to strategic distraction unfortunately leads many to think that the solution to misinformation lies in moderation.
+The inattention to strategic distraction unfortunately leads many to think that the solution to misinformation lies in moderation against false information.
-But very clearly, if we consider that inattention to the environmental crisis the mental health problem, and the amplification of hate, among others, is a major aspect of the information crisis, then "moderating well" is clearly very insufficient.
+But very clearly, if we consider that inattention to the environmental crisis the mental health problem and the amplification of hate, among others, is a major aspect of the information crisis, then "moderating well" is clearly very insufficient.